egore/libldt3/transpiler/README.md

 To create the C# code run the TranspileCsharp#main() method.
 This will read produce updated code in the *cs* directory.
 Please note that the previous code will be deleted.

-It is strongly recommend to run "dotnet format" before making use of the code.